wada314/puroro/readme.md

 This is not an officially supported Google product.

-See puroro/src/lib.rs for more documents (TODO: Add link here).
+See [puroro/src/lib.rs](https://docs.rs/puroro/0.1.0/puroro/) for more documents.

 ## important notes